Learn - Accessibility

 If the colors of the default theme feel low-contrast, switching themes is the more direct fix than tweaking individual settings.
 Themes ship with both light and dark variants; some have stronger contrast than others.

 Open the hamburger menu and tap Themes.
 The page has two segments: My Themes (your saved themes) and Community (themes published by other users).
-Browse the Community segment, sort by what helps you compare, and apply any theme that looks easier to read.
-The change takes effect on the open budget.
+Browse the Community segment and apply any theme that looks easier to read.

-For the full picker mechanics, see Themes and Icons.
+For the full picker details, see Themes and Icons.

 Why no separate high-contrast toggle?
 Because contrast is built into the theme.
 Every theme picks every color you see in the app, so swapping the theme is what changes contrast directly and consistently, including chart palettes and category colors.
 A toggle on top of the theme would have to override colors the theme’s author had already chosen, which would erase those choices on every screen.